dashincubator/dash-incubator-app/rules.md

 Every piece of output from the Incubator is created via a Bounty, whether that’s a Dapp that’s produced, a website that’s hosted, or a Funding Proposal raised to the Dash Network, it’s tracked as a Bounty managed by Admins in the App.

 Each Bounty is represented by an individual Card in the App and refers to a piece of work proposed as a Concept by an App user.
 Bounties are categorized into one of the three types mentioned in the Overview: Project, Service or Job.
 Each Bounty comprises a set of Tasks grouped into one of the four Task Types: Concept, Specification, Production and QA Tasks, described later.
-Every Bounty has two Bounty Admins, a Primary Admin and a Secondary Admin.
+Every Bounty has a Primary Admin, and an optional Secondary Admin.
 [Admins](#4-admins) are users incentivized to create and manage the Bounty’s Tasks.
-They earn [commission](#44-admin-rewards) on all completed Bounty Tasks.
+An admin earns [commission](#44-admin-rewards) by approving Bounty Tasks, which for a given task is carried out by either the Primary Admin or the Secondary Admin (but not both; only one admin earns the commission for a given task).

 > The Bounty System is represented by a Trello Board, with each Bounty represented by an individual Trello Card.
 The Bounty's stage is represented by the column the Card is in on the Board, with Cards progressing from left to right across the Board forming a pipeline.